AbdullahKeteldijk/monty_hall_simulator/README.md

 We define three strategies:

-* The first strategy is to randomly stick or switch.
+* The first strategy is to randomly stick or switch doors
-* The second strategy is to never switch
+* The second strategy is to never switch doors
-* The third strategy is to always switch
+* The third strategy is to always switch doors

 ## The Monty Hall Problem explained